Characters of the Marvel Cinematic Universe: M–Z: Harry Osborn

-Harry Osborn (voiced by Zeno Robinson) is an influencer and the son of Norman Osborn from an alternate universe who befriends Peter Parker and provides him support as Spider-Man's "dude at the desk".
+Harold "Harry" Osborn (voiced by Zeno Robinson) is an influencer and the son of Norman Osborn in an alternate universe.
+He befriends Peter Parker and provides him support as Spider-Man's "dude at the desk".
+Harry later founds his own company, the Worldwide Engineering Brigade (W.E.B.), to support young geniuses without exploiting them.

-As of 2025, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.
+As of 2026, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

 Norman Osborn / Green Goblin

-As of 2025, alternate universe variants of Norman Osborn, a wealthy industrialist with an insane alternate personality known as Green Goblin, have appeared in two projects: the film Spider-Man: No Way Home (portrayed by Willem Dafoe); and the Disney+ animated series Your Friendly Neighborhood Spider-Man (voiced by Colman Domingo).
+As of 2026, alternate universe variants of Norman Osborn, a scientist and the CEO of Oscorp with an insane split personality known as the Green Goblin who uses advanced armor and equipment, have appeared in two projects: the film Spider-Man: No Way Home (portrayed by Willem Dafoe); and the Disney+ animated series Your Friendly Neighborhood Spider-Man (voiced by Colman Domingo).
 Dafoe reprises his role from Sam Raimi's Spider-Man film series.

 The Other

 The Other (portrayed by Alexis Denisof) is a character from the MCU and the grim leader of an alien race called the Chitauri.
 He is a servant of Thanos and uses telepathic powers.
 In 2014, he is killed by Ronan the Accuser.

-As of 2025, the character has appeared in two projects: the films The Avengers (2012) and Guardians of the Galaxy.
+As of 2026, the character has appeared in two projects: the films The Avengers (2012) and Guardians of the Galaxy.

 Ouroboros "O.B." / A.D.
 Doug

 Ouroboros "O.B." (portrayed by Ke Huy Quan), is the chief engineer of the Time Variance Authority, who deals with the maintenance and repair of all the complex tools, including time travel devices.
 In "Science/Fiction," O.B. is revealed to be a temporal variant of Dr. A.D.
 Doug, PhD, a failed science fiction author and theoretical physics teacher at Caltech in 1994 who would rather focus on his writing than on science.

-As of 2025, the character has appeared in two projects: the Disney+ series Loki; and the comic book series TVA.
+As of 2026, the character has appeared in two projects: the Disney+ series Loki; and the comic book series TVA.

 P

 Christine Palmer

 Dr. Christine Palmer (portrayed by Rachel McAdams) is an emergency surgeon who is a colleague and former lover of Stephen Strange.
 She saves his life after he is nearly killed by Kaecilius.
 After surviving the Blip, she ends up marrying her boyfriend Charlie, who is also a big fan of Stephen Strange.

 In the alternate universe designated as Earth-838, Palmer works for the Baxter Foundation to analyze multiversal threats.

-As of 2025, the character has appeared in two projects: the films Doctor Strange and Doctor Strange in the Multiverse of Madness.
+As of 2026, the character has appeared in two projects: the films Doctor Strange and Doctor Strange in the Multiverse of Madness.
 Alternate universe variants of Palmer appeared in two projects: the Disney+ animated series What If...?; and the film Doctor Strange in the Multiverse of Madness.

 Pearl Pangan

 Pearl Pangan (voiced by Cathy Ang) is the childhood crush and later classmate of Peter Parker at Rockford T. Bales High School in an alternate universe.

-As of 2025, the character has appeared in two projects: the comic book series Your Friendly Neighborhood Spider-Man; and the Disney+ animated series Your Friendly Neighborhood Spider-Man.
+As of 2026, the character has appeared in two projects: the comic book series Your Friendly Neighborhood Spider-Man; and the Disney+ animated series Your Friendly Neighborhood Spider-Man.